 So, while Darwinism maybe should die—as an ideology Darwin himself never would have abided—Charles Darwin’s genius should be celebrated. -Posted by Pastor Bob Cornwall.

 And here is another post from my evangelical Christian friend Ken Wilson (horrors!
 I speak to people who have different beliefs!) who manages numerous Vineyard Churches in the Midwest.
 I’ve been very explicit with him that I’m secular (atheist).
 He likes me anyway.
 (Contrary to those fundamentalist scientists who derided my article so angrily but so selectively.)
-Wilson’s “Apology to Darwin”—yes, that’s what it says—is at:

 And unlike some rigid scientists, one Reverend understood that I was writing with some hyperbole and having some fun—and offered to defend the piece against any complaining Christians.
 (Because unlike some scientists, the Reverend understood that Christian evangelicals could be upset about my article.
 Interesting that some religious people were drawn in to reading my piece carefully.)
 The Reverend wrote:

 Read and enjoyed it immensely!
 As soon as the word “feckless” appeared in the first sentence I knew Safina was on his game!
 If there are any well-read blogs of a Christian variety that give you any trouble, send me a link and I’ll add a comment or two just for fun.

 Or are you getting pushback from colleagues on the “Let us now kill Darwin” motif?

 Hopefully both!
 That way you know someone’s actually reading the doggone thing.